 The number of injuries occurring on playgrounds is rising despite the safety improvements that have been put in place for playground equipment.
 Every year approximately 28,500 children in Canada require medical treatment as a result of injuries caused by playing on playgrounds.
-These injures can range from bruises and broken bones to serious head trauma and spinal cord injuries.
+These injuries can range from bruises and broken bones to serious head trauma and spinal cord injuries.
 These statistics are based on Canadian hospital injury data.

-Of those 28,500 children 58% of the children where boys, and children within the age of five to nine accounted for nearly 51% of the injured children.
-According to the U.S. Center for Disease Control and Prevention; of these children 10% of them gained a concussion because of their injuries.
+Of those 28,500 children 58% of the children where boys and children within the age of five to nine accounted for nearly 51% of the injured children.
+According to the U.S. Center for Disease Control and Prevention; of these children, 10% of them gained a concussion because of their injuries.

 The author of this study Dr. Tabitha Cheng and her co-authors found, “the annual rate of traumatic brain injury emergency department visits increased significantly from 2005 to 2013”.
 These numbers are similar in Canada with a dip in injuries occurring around 2005 and then a significant increase in injuries since then according to Dr. Suzanne Beno who is an emergency physician at the Hospital for Sick Children in Toronto.

 Any type of rising in brain injuries should concern the general public, but in this case, it is especially alarming because these are children with developing brains.
 A brain injury during this time of their lives could severely hinder their future development.

 - Parents need to be prepared to ensure their child gets medical attraction if they even suspect that their child has a head injury.